Don’t Just Survey, ENGAGE:

 Of the Under/Unserved are from rural communities

-Of those who identified healthcare services as a critical need driver for internet also experience challenges with mobility or transportation and are currently Under/Unserved
+Of those who identified healthcare services as a critical need driver for internet also experience challenges with mobility or transportation and are currently Under/Unserved; 60% seeking VA healthcare services are currently Under/Unserved

-Of those that report being nervous about their child(ren)'s success in school also report living in a rural community
+Of those that report being nervous about their child(ren)'s success in school live also report living in a rural community

 Approach & Key Stats from the Residential Survey

-Design for the Business & Organization survey focused on how insufficient or lacking Internet impacts Traditional Businesses, Farms, Community Anchor Institutions, Healthcare Service Providers, and Public Services across the state.
-We heard from organizations across 42 of SC’s 46 counties, and captured barriers to high-speed Internet access and adoption whether related to geography, cost, device/service accessibility, as well as skilled labor, IT Support structure, funding, and more.
+We heard from organizations across 42 of SC’s 46 counties, and captured barriers to high-speed internet access and adoption whether related to geography, cost, device/service accessibility, as well as skilled labor, IT Support structure, funding, and more.

 Under/Unserved Business & Organization respondents also reported spotty or unstable cell service